One of the most frustrating aspects of having a thyroid problem is getting on the right treatment/therapy.

 If you have thyroid problems, it doesn't matter what type, then this approach makes sense.

-You can easily eliminate 90% of these supplements and focus on what your body actually needs.
+You can easily eliminate 90% of these supplements and focus on what your body and thyroid actually need.

 But how do you use supplements for your thyroid?